awesome-gptX/awesome-gpt/README.md

 - [API for interacting with ChatGPT using Python and from Shell](https://github.com/mmabrouk/chatgpt-wrapper)
 - [A CLI that writes your git commit messages for you with AI](https://github.com/Nutlope/aicommits)
 - [Support OpenAI and more engineered, lightweight, customizable, standard output format commitizen adapter and CLI](https://github.com/Zhengqbbb/cz-git)
+- [Smalltalk](https://github.com/tinystruct/smalltalk) A funny anonymous chat software which support CLI and integrated with ChatGPT / GPT-3.

 ## Github Actions
 - [ChatGPT Code Review](https://github.com/kxxt/chatgpt-action)